publiclab/plots2/doc/LOGIN_SYSTEMS.md

 * Facebook: Using the [omniauth-facebook](https://github.com/mkdynamic/omniauth-facebook) gem for OAuth.

 To sign up or log in via a provider or to link a provider, go to https://publiclab.org/auth/:provider.
 Sign in through the provider with the desired email address and password.
 Then the user will be redirected to https://publiclab.org/auth/:provider/callback.
 Authentication hash is available in the callback.
 It can be accessed by `request.env['omniauth.auth']` for any provider.
 Now the user signs up, logs in or links his/her providers' accounts to his/her Public Lab account.

 Linking of any account through providers is based on the following cases:
 1) If the client is signed in and does not have any account of the same provider through which they are trying to connect to their Public Lab account, then the provider will be linked to their account.
 2) If the client is signed in and has an account linked to their Public Lab account of the same provider through which they are trying to connect, then he/she is notified that the linking can't be done.
-3) If the client is not signed in and has the provider already linked to the public lab's account then the client log in successfully.
+3) If the client is not signed in and has the provider already linked to their Public Lab account, then the client logs in successfully.
-4) If the client is not signed in and they have an account with same email address as that given by the provider through which they are trying to connect ,then his/her existing account is linked to the provider's account.
-Then they are signed in to public labs.
+4) If the client is not signed in and has an account with same email address as that given by the provider through which they are trying to connect, then their existing account is linked to the provider's account and they're signed in to Public Lab.
-5) If the client is not signed in and they have no account with the same email address as that given by the provider through which they are trying to sign in, then a new account is created.
-After a new account is created, the provider is linked to the public labs account. they are notified to change his/her password by an email.
+5) If the client is not signed in and has no account with the same email address as that given by the provider through which they are trying to sign in, then a new account is created.
+After a new account is created, the provider is linked to that new Public Lab account and the client is notified by email to change his/her password.

-For a new account creation, ``email_prefix`` i.e. the part of email before ``@`` symbol, is used as username.
+For a new account creation, `email_prefix` i.e. the part of email before `@` symbol, is used as username.
 In case there exists a user with the same username then randomly generated hexadecimal code is appended to the email_prefix.
 Then this email_prefix is used as username.
 Corresponding code is present in https://github.com/publiclab/plots2/blob/master/app/models/user.rb and https://github.com/publiclab/plots2/blob/master/app/controllers/user_sessions_controller.rb.
 6) Usertags are used to store the provider and the uid for authentication.
-Client may delete his/her usertag via the profile page in order to delete the corresponding provider from his/her account
+The client may delete his/her usertag via the profile page in order to delete the corresponding provider from his/her account

 The functionality of this system is demonstrated on https://publiclab.org/oauth.